populationgenomics/metamist/docs/output_file_model_documentation.md

 ### Upload a VCF with Index

-Bioinformatics files often come with companion files (like index files).
-Use the `secondary_files` field to link them together.
+Use the `secondary_files` field to link companion files such as index files with the VCF:

 ```json
 {